iamalittleforest/14-tech-blog/README.md

 * Sequelize Package

 ## Description
-A CMS blog site that can be used to publish blog posts and comment on users' posts.
+A CMS blog site that can be used to publish blog posts and comment on other users' posts.

 ## Screenshot
 <img src="assets/images/README-screenshot.png" alt="screenshot">